 The Biostatistics program is available to residents of Australia and those holding an Australian work visa.
 The Graduate Diploma and Graduate Certificate are also available to off-shore international students.
 You may then upgrade to the Masters when eligible if suitable arrangements can be made for supervision of the workplace project(s).
 As an off-shore international student, you will be studying for your degree in your own country.
 It is not possible to complete these courses as an international student in Australia.

 Commonwealth Supported Places enable to students to study at substantially reduced fees.
 The School offers a limited number of Commonwealth Supported Places (CSPs) in the following courses to applicants who are Australian citizens or permanent residents:

 To be considered for a CSP, please submit your application by 30 November.

 The standard application together with the following documentation is required:

 - Transcripts of all academic qualifications except for studies completed at the University of Sydney - must be originals or photocopies certified by a Justice of the Peace

 - Curriculum vitae (CV) outlining relevant experience in a public health related field(s)

 Unsuccessful applicants will be required to pay the full fee for the coursework program they are enrolled in.
 However, full fee paying Australian citizens will be eligible to apply for Fee-Help.

-Course costs are subsidized by the federal government, and can be either paid up front with a 20% discount, or deferred as a HECS (Higher Education Contribution Scheme) debt.
-A HECS debt is gradually repaid (at 4% per year) through the tax system at times when your income is above $39,000 per year.
+Both the Indigenous Health (Substance Use) and Indigenous Health Promotion program course fees are subsidised by the federal government and can be either paid up front with a 20% discount, or deferred as a HECS (Higher Education Contribution Scheme) debt.
+A HECS debt is gradually repaid (starting at 4% per year) through the tax system when your income is above $51,309 per year.